Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 #### METHODOLOGY

-The dataset was given in an excel workbook, it was then transferred to a new workbook and then I checked for duplicates.
+The dataset was given in an excel workbook alongside another dataset, I transferred to a new workbook and then I checked for duplicates.

 I used the **conditional formatting function which is found in the styles group on the Home tab** to check for duplicate values, it highlighted the whole table but to be completely certain, I used the **COUNTIFS** function which also proved to me that i had rows with the same records.